Pete Forrosuelo

-Pete Andrei Pareja Forrosuelo (born 6 July 1999) is a Filipino professional footballer who plays as a full-back for Philippine club United City and the Philippines national team.
+Pete Andrei Pareja Forrosuelo (born 6 July 1999) is a Filipino professional footballer who plays as a full-back for Philippine club One Taguig and the Philippines national team.

 College career

 Forrosuelo was born in the municipality of Sindangan, Zamboanga del Norte.
 He played high school football for the junior team of Far Eastern University, the Baby Tamaraws, where he won several juniors titles.
 He would go on to play for the college team of FEU in 2019, though his stay was cut short due to the COVID-19 pandemic.

 Club career

 Azkals Development Team

 While still in college, he played club football for the Azkals Development Team of the PFL, making his debut in the 2021 Copa Paulino Alcantara.
 He would register one assist and was on the bench as the ADT lost in the final.

 United City

 During the pre-season transfer window, he moved to United City, where he became a fixture in defense in the club's campaigns in the PFL, Copa, and AFC Champions League.
 In the 2022 Copa Paulino Alcantara, he was a starter as United City won their first-ever title.
 However, his contract with the club ended in December as the club were forced to withdraw from the PFL due to financial issues.